 Absolute contraindication means that the two drugs or procedures will cause a life-threatening result.
 Thus, they should be avoided.
 Of course, in some situations, there are limited alternatives.

-What Common Drugs Are Used with Valium?
+Which Drugs Are Commonly Used With Valium?

 There are 960 drugs that interact with Valium.
 Of these, 134 cause major interactions and should be avoided.